-Auditing Graduate-Level Courses
+Auditing Master's-Level Courses

-With the permission of the instructor and approval of the graduate programs director of the college/school offering the course, a senior student (90 and above credits) with a minimum CGPA of 3.00 can audit a graduate-level course in his/her field of study.
+With the permission of the instructor and approval of associate dean for graduate studies of the college/school offering the course, a senior student (90 and above credit hours) with a minimum CGPA of 3.00 can audit a master's-level course in his/her field of study.
 The student is charged based on the undergraduate tuition structure.